 At the other end of the spectrum our urban areas could benefit from improved connectivity provided by light rail and tram solutions.
 There are a range of proposals for extensions to the existing Edinburgh Tram network with the Newhaven tram extension being due to become operational in Spring 2023.
-STPR 2 and NPF 4 both support the development of an Edinburgh & South East Scotland Mass Transit system which could take the form of tram and bus-based modes including Bus Rapid Transit (BRT) with the latter being discussed in more detail in Chapter 9.
-This would be integrated with the existing bus, tram and heavy rail network.
+STPR 2 and NPF 4 both support the development of an Edinburgh & South East Scotland Mass Transit system which potentially comprise a mix of tram and bus-based transit modes, including Bus Rapid Transit (BRT), and involve reallocating existing road space to reduce the impact of congestion on public transport journey times and reliability with the latter being discussed in more detail in Chapter 9.
+The system would complement and integrate with the region's current bus, tram, heavy rail and active travel networks.
+The system would also connect with existing and new Mobility Hubs/Transport Interchange locations in the region to facilitate the cross-boundary connectivity.